The Divorce Planner

 Creating a Bulletproof Parenting Plan During Divorce: Insights from Family Law Attorney Morgan Given

 Creating a parenting plan during divorce can feel overwhelming.
 You're trying to predict the future, protect your kids, and navigate legal requirements all while dealing with your own emotions about the end of your marriage.
 How do you create a plan comprehensive enough to anticipate challenges before they arise—from schedule changes to behavior concerns?
 In today's episode, I'm sitting down with Morgan Given, a Chicago-based family law attorney who specializes in helping parents understand the critical elements most people miss when creating parenting agreements that actually work.
 Morgan breaks down the legal language that prevents future conflicts and the specific provisions you need to include now to avoid costly modifications later.
 We dive deep into both the practical and sensitive aspects of parenting plans that many parents don't think about until problems arise.
 What we cover: Essential elements most parenting plans overlook and how to avoid those gapsHoliday and vacation scheduling that prevents disputes year after yearClear communication protocols between co-parents to minimize conflictSetting boundaries that protect your children's wellbeing during transitionsHow to address sensitive concerns like a spouse's alcohol use or behavior issuesHandling plan modifications as your kids grow and their needs changeLegal language that matters and why vague terms lead to future battlesBoth legal and emotional perspectives on creating sustainable agreementsWhether you're just starting the divorce process or need to modify an existing agreement, this conversation provides actionable strategies to help you build a parenting plan that protects your children and sets clear expectations for years to come.
 Want more resources?
-Check out my blog for expert interviews and grab my free "24 Questions to Ask Your Divorce Attorney" guide.
+Check out my blog for expert interviews, grab my free "24 Questions to Ask A Divorce Attorney" guide, or sign up for my free 4-Email Divorce Prep Series for a step-by-step roadmap before you meet with an attorney.
 Need personalized help?
 Book a free 15-minute call or subscribe to my newsletter for weekly tips.
-Divorce is hard.
-Preparing for one doesn't have to be.
 The Divorce Planner podcast is for educational purposes only and does not constitute legal or financial advice.
 Consult qualified professionals about your situation.
 Podcast Original Music, Editing, and Mixing by: Benjamin Robinson

 21 min